 Cocktails in bars are usually around $3, but they are often made with cheap local spirits.
 A bottle of Mekhong whiskey only costs about $2 in a store, so keep that in mind when you’re ordering expensive cocktails at the beach bar.
 You’re definitely paying for the ambiance, but when the sun sets over the sparkling sea, you’ll wonder if you can put a price on that sundowner experience.

-There are far too many “must-see” places in Thailand to list here.
-We’ve spent 5 months here on 7 different visits and we still have much to see.
+There are too many must-see places to visit in Thailand to list here.
+We’ve spent 7 months here on 8 different visits and we still have much to see.
 Thailand is jam-packed with great backpacking highlights, many of which you can find on your own, with no help of the guidebook.
 You just have to really dig to find them!

 The hustle and bustle of the most vibrant city in Asia will force you to love it or hate it.
 Bangkok is the perfect first step (or plunge) into the world of Southeast Asia, and as you wander around on sensory overload, you’ll probably love the shock that comes with your entry stamp to Thailand.